microsoft/react-native-windows-samples/docs/debugging-javascript.md

 1. Open the files directly (via *Open > File...* in the *File* menu or by pressing `Ctrl+O`) OR
 2. Looking for the files in the *Solution Explorer* sidebar under *`Solution 'MyApp'` > `Script Documents` > `file://...` > `script block` > `http://localhost:8081/...`*

+#### Using Visual Studio (Hermes)

+You can direct debug RNW apps using the Hermes JS engine with [Visual Studio](https://visualstudio.microsoft.com/) with the debugger from the *Node.js development* workload.

+1. Make sure you have Visual Studio installed with the *Node.js development* workload
+2. Open your project's Visual Studio solution file (i.e. `MyApp.sln`)
+3. **Option A:** Let Visual Studio launch the app and start debugging
+> **Important:** Launching the app and starting direct debug with Hermes isn't supported in Visual Studio.

+4. **Option B:** Attach Visual Studio to the app that's already running
+    1. Make sure that your native app and Metro is already running (i.e. `npx react-native run-windows`)
+    2. Click on *Debug* in Visual Studio's menu bar and select *Attach to Process...*
+    3. Make sure *Connection type:* is set to *JavaScript and TypeScript (Chrome DevTools/V8 Inspector)*
+    > If you don't see *JavaScript and TypeScript (Chrome DevTools/V8 Inspector)*, make sure you've installed the *Node.js development* workload for your version of Visual Studio.

+    4. Make sure *Connection target:* is set to `http://localhost:8081`
+    5. Make sure *Attach to:* is set to *JavaScript and TypeScript*
+    6. Find and select the *Hermes* from the process list
+    > If you don't see *Hermes* in the list, open a browser and navigate to `http://localhost:8081/json`.
+Copy the value of `webSocketDebuggerUrl` (i.e. something like `ws://[::1]:8081/inspector/debug?device=0&page=1`) and use that as the *Connection target* instead.

+    7. Click on the *Attach* button

+Once everything is running, you should be able to debug your RNW application.
+To set breakpoints, simply do so in your app's JS source files directly in Visual Studio.

+To see your app's JS source in Visual Studio, you can either:

+1. Open the files directly (via *Open > File...* in the *File* menu or by pressing `Ctrl+O`) OR
+2. Looking for the files in the *Solution Explorer* sidebar under *`Solution 'MyApp'` > `Script Documents`*

 <!--VS Code-->

 #### Using Visual Studio Code